 The Hidden Cost Chain

-This is what we call the calibration tax: a mandatory overhead that every team pays, every time they quantize a model.
-It adds days to the deployment pipeline, creates legal exposure, requires GPU compute, and introduces a source of non-determinism that makes debugging production issues harder.
+This is the calibration tax: a mandatory overhead that every team pays, every time they quantize a model.
+It adds days to the deployment pipeline, creates legal exposure, requires GPU compute, and introduces non-determinism that makes debugging production issues harder.

 What RAM Does Differently